 When you think of the Ferrari 308 Berlinetta, a Subaru BRZ typically doesn’t come to mind, but the Hoonigan crew pit them against each other in a bizarre drag race with surprising results.
 Why?
 The Subaru BRZ has been heavily modified, as in its 2.4L flat-four engine has been boosted to 228 hp, mated to a 6-speed manual transmission.

 As for the Ferrari 308, it is powered by a 2.8L V8 engine making 237 hp and 192 lb-ft of torque, mated to a 6-speed manual transmission.
 Earlier models had bodywork made from glass-reinforced plastic (GRP), which enabled them to weigh in at just 1,050 kg (2,315 lb).
 This method was used until June 1977, when the 308 was switched to steel bodies, resulting in a 331-pound overall weight increase.
 They came from the factory with five-spoke 14-inch alloy wheels standard, while 16-inch wheels were optional, along with a sports exhaust system, high compression pistons, a high lift camshaft as well as a deeper front spoiler.

-- What’s in the box? – Everything you need to build a LEGO interpretation of the 1970 Ferrari 512 M, plus a Ferrari racing driver complete with race suit, wig and crash helmet
+- Features a LEGO toy car model of the 1970 Ferrari 512 M, & a Ferrari racing driver minifigure complete with a race suit, wig & crash helmet

 - Packed with details!
 Plenty of room for a driver minifigure and lots of authentic detailing

 - Explore the car’s stunning aerodynamic design as you recreate it piece by piece & put your masterwork on display to admire